adamchalmers/blog/content/nom-chars.md

 (oh, and if you liked this, and want to get paid to talk about Rust full time with me: drop your resume to ehfgwbof@pybhqsyner.pbz after rot13 -- currently hiring in the EU and USA, ideally Lisbon or Austin)

+_Thank you to Joshua Nelson, Michael Sproul and Stephen Merity for reading the draft!_

 ---

 [^1]: Nom is inspired by Parsec, the original parser combinator library from Haskell.
 I first learned about Parsec from its chapter in [Real World Haskell](http://book.realworldhaskell.org/read/using-parsec.html) and was impressed by how easily the concept could be ported into Rust.

 [^2]: There are two kinds of parsers, _complete_ for when you can read the whole input into memory, and _streaming_ for when you're getting the input bit by bit.
 For Advent of Code, the input files are always big enough to fit into memory.
 But if you were streaming, say, really huge datasets that couldn't fit into memory, you'd use _streaming_.
 Or if you were reading from a streaming protocol like an HTTP or gRPC body, you'd probably use streaming there too.

-[^3]: Note the type signatures haver a lot of complicated boilerplate -- that's because I wanted the parsers to support either the default Nom error, or Nom's VerboseError.
+[^3]: Note the type a lot of complicated boilerplate -- that's because I wanted the parsers to support either the default Nom error, or Nom's VerboseError.
 If you have a suggestion for improving it without breaking backwards compatibility, please let me know!